Get Started

 Actually, a system consumes “Cost” that also could be expressed as “Energy”.
 “Benefit” is a desired result of the system activity; therefore, the parameter “Benefit” could be replaced for “Product”.
 A “Product” is an item or service that the system is created for.
 Nevertheless, at the same time, a system produces “Harm” as well because the system is not ideal.
 “Product” is a desired output of the system activity while “Harm” is an undesired output of the system.
 A “Harm” appears because of a system flaw and becomes the source of the problem generator.

-The path of problem generation and solving is shown in the chart below.
+What generates a problem?
+The path of problem generation and solving

 This image has an empty alt attribute; its file name is path-of-problem-generation-and-solving.png